 Of the medical therapies used in management, only smoking cessation has been shown to modify the natural history of the condition.
 Oxygen therapy is associated with survival benefit.
-Emphysema is often associated with other conditions that need assessment and effective interventions in a holistic care approach; about 40% also have heart disease, and significant numbers have depression and/or anxiety disorder.
+Emphysema is often associated with other conditions that need assessment and effective interventions in a holistic care approach, e.g. about 40% also have heart disease, and significant numbers have depression and/or anxiety disorder.

 Accurate data on the number of individuals in England who would be potentially eligible for LVR are lacking.
-Clark et al (2014) made the assumption that if 10% of people with COPD have severe or very severe disease and of these 15% meet the criteria for LVR, this would make approximately 14,440 eligible individuals in England.
-This theoretical figure is much higher than seen in clinical practice, so a lower figure has been used reflecting clinical consensus informed by the National Clinical Director and policy group which considers likely referral pathways and an increase in patient numbers consistent with current practice.
+Clark et al (2014) made the assumption that if 10% of people with COPD have severe or very severe disease and of these 15% meet the criteria for LVR, this would make approximately 14438 eligible individuals in England.